iatyl/goldsmiths-final-project/README.md

+# IRCHub
+IRCHub is a modern IRC client service for sane people.

+The prototype is up, where you can see channel members, chat with people or join channels (by editing the join list).
+It's not good for now, but it will be great later.

+A rewrite in [Phoenix](https://www.phoenixframework.org/) will probably happen around Christmas to address several performance issues.

-# Demo
+# Prototype Demo
 A working instance is deployed on [Hetzner](https://www.hetzner.com/): [https://fyp.gscoursework.thealois.com](https://fyp.gscoursework.thealois.com)
+## Credentials
 * username: `password`
 * password: `Goldsmiths`
 # how to run (on linux or macos)